 - (See below for specific learning objective for each day).

 Nancy Gardner, Ph.D., is a co-founder and Executive Director of the Los Angeles Center for EFT (LACEFT), a licensed psychologist with a clinical practice in Westlake Village, CA. Dr. Gardner has been a mental health professional for over forty years.
 She taught couple therapy for over a decade at the California School of Professional Psychology at Alliant International University in Los Angeles.
-Dr. Gardner is an ICEEFT Certified Therapist, Supervisor, and Trainer in Emotionally Focused Therapy, a AAMFT Approved Supervisor, and a Past President of LACPA.
+Dr. Gardner is an ICEEFT Certified Trainer, Therapist and Supervisor in Emotionally Focused Therapy, a AAMFT Approved Supervisor, and a Past President of the Los Angeles County Psychological Association (LACPA).
 To learn more about Dr. Gardner, go to NancyGardnerPHD.com.

 *This is an ICEEFT-approved prerequisite course for certification in Emotionally Focused Therapy.

 This training is sponsored by the Los Angeles Center for Emotionally Focused Therapy (LACEFT).
 LACEFT is approved by the American Psychological Association to sponsor continuing education for psychologists.
 LACEFT is also approved by the California Association of Marriage and Family Therapist (CAMFT) to sponsor continuing education for LMFT's, LCSW's,and LPP's.
 LACEFT maintains responsibiltiy for this program and its contents.